What Makes a Good Shoe? A Physio's Guide to Footwear

 The truth is, modern shoes have the very real potential to slowly degrade your natural foot and leg function.
 The more we expose ourselves to an unnatural environment, the more our body will adapt towards it.

-I completly understand that the traditional shoe debate has two sides.
+I completely understand that the traditional shoe debate has two sides.
 If you just need to get through the day without pain, then sure - a "good shoe" is one that props you up and softens any current issues.
-But just know it’s likely to be a buffer, not a fix.
+But just know it's likely to be a buffer, not a fix.

 If you try a minimalist shoe and it feels terrible, see it as a win.
 You've just uncovered an issue you didn't know you had - and that's something you can go away and work on, if you can be bothered.